 Because used cars are perceived as greater financial risks by lenders, you’ll likely pay more in interest for a used car loan.
-That said, used cars are often somewhat less expensive to buy than new cars, balancing the scales somewhat.
-Plus, the value of a used car tends to depreciate more slowly than a new car, so you should ultimately enjoy more value from your loan.
+That said, used cars are often somewhat less expensive to buy than new cars, balancing the scales somewhat when it comes to car financing.
+Plus, the value of a used car tends to depreciate more slowly than a new car, so you may ultimately enjoy more value from your loan.

 What counts as a “new” or “used” car for the purposes of car loans?
 Different lenders use different criteria – some may classify any car less than 2 years old as “new” and any older car as “used” and set their terms accordingly.
 Some lenders also have a maximum age for vehicles they’ll offer loans for (e.g. 5 years), as vehicles older than this are considered too high-risk.